nvmwill/nexmo-developer/_documentation/en/video/guides/archive-broadcast-layout.md

 * Lower-tier streams (streams that have *not* been assigned layout classes) are then prioritized next in this order:
   * Screen-sharing streams
   * Non-screen-sharing streams that are published by clients that are also publishing screen-sharing streams
-  * Streams that are published by clients that are also publishing upper-tier streams (streams that have been assigned layout classes)
+  * Streams that are published by clients that are also publishing upper-tier streams (streams that have been assigned, layout classes)
   * All other streams (ordered by the time they are added to the list of streams to be included in the archive or broadcast)

 The video streams included in the composed archive or broadcast are chosen based on their prioritization.